yorkpshaw/hot-stocks/README.md

 ## Intended market

-We are targeting men and women that are in the age range of 18 - 42.
+We are targeting people that are in the age range of 18 - 42.
 Our target audience are those that are interested in investing in stocks and growing their portfolio.

 ## Functionality